dzhavat/dzhavat.github.io/_posts/posts/2025-01-08-downloading-the-same-file-102-times.md

 ---

 P.S.
 If you want to try it yourself, I’ve prepared [a zip with an empty text file](/assets/other/empty.zip).
 Go ahead and download it.
+102 times, of course.

 Or you can quickly put together a simple demo by linking to a local file.